 Finally, Facebook is adding watch-and-scroll functionality similar to what Google implemented quite a while ago in its YouTube app.
 Users can now minimize video to a picture-and-picture view while continuing to browse their News Feed.
 On Android, videos even continue to play outside of the app — similar to how the social network’s Chat Heads messaging feature operates.

 In addition to the update for mobile, Facebook also announced it is making the move to bigger screens with a video app for Apple TV, Amazon Fire TV, and Samsung Smart TV.
 The new app allows for easy viewing of videos shared by pages and friends, and also recommends content based on interest.
 It expands upon a feature the social network rolled out last fall, which introduced the ability to stream videos straight to a TV from any device.
-Facebook says it is working to bring the app to additional platforms in the future.

 Update: Added information relating to the decision to autoplay sound.